stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 We discuss the purpose of the standard validation layer below.

+---

-## Required Extensions
+# Required Extensions

 Generally we will need to enable platform-specific extensions for the target platform so that we can actually perform rendering.

+Usually there will be two extensions for a Vulkan rendering surface:
+- the general surface: `VK_KHR_surface`
+- and the platform specific implementation, e.g. `VK_KHR_win32_surface` for Windows.

 For this we will integrate the GLFW library that provides the following functionality relating to Vulkan:
 - Test whether the current hardware supports Vulkan.
 - Retrieve the platform-specific extensions required for Vulkan rendering.
 - Create a Vulkan rendering surface for a given window.

-We _could_ use the platform-specific extensions available in the Vulkan API but this approach is considerably simpler (since GLFW does the work for us) and we are planning to use it for window  and input device management anyway.
+We _could_ use the platform-specific extensions available in the Vulkan API but this approach is considerably simpler (since GLFW does the work for us) and we are planning to use this library for window and input device management anyway.

-We create a new package called _desktop_ and create a new JNA library:
+We create a new package called _desktop_ and define a new JNA library:

 ```java
 interface DesktopLibrary extends Library {